Are you an apple shape and wondering how to dress your apple body shape?

-- Get Tops with a V-neck to break up the size of your chest and create a lean line.
+- Get Tops with a V-neck to break up the size of your chest and create a vertical line.

 - Look for tops with a thicker texture that don’t cling so much.
 Woven tops can be great.

-- Patterns tend to look very good on a apple shape body as they flatter and camouflage.
+- Patterns tend to look very good on an apple shape body as they flatter and camouflage.

 - Tops should cover the whole belly area and end just below the hip bone.